 On Thursday, November 12 I flew 2.5 hours down to Atlanta, Georgia!
 My first stop was Covington, aka Mystic Falls!
 I booked a 2 pm tour and had a few hours to kill in the town.
 I was dropped off in the town square, the show’s most popular filming location, and after I was done *freaking out*, I took myself out to lunch at the Mystic Grill!

 The Mystic Grill

-The Mystic Grill is a popular hangout spot in the Vampire Diaries and was a much-needed stop during my weekend in Georgia.
+The Mystic Grill is a popular hangout spot in the Vampire Diaries and was a much-needed stop during my weekend in Atlanta.
 Filming only took place outside of the Mystic Grill, as all interior scenes were shot at a sound stage.
 I didn’t realize this until I walked into the restaurant and didn’t recognize it, but it’s still cool!
 And the food was incredible.
 After I ate, I was told to explore the rooftop to get a good view of the town’s clocktower and to see some of the menus that were signed by the cast.
 Definitely do this if you visit!

 The Vampire Stalkers Tour

 After lunch I made my way to the Covington Visitors Center for the Vampire Stalkers tour.
 If you love the Vampire Diaries as much as I do, you NEED to do this tour.
 It’s the only tour in town that brings you to all of the major filming locations, including exclusive access to the Lockwood Mansion!
 The founder of Vampire Stalkers, Jess, has met several of the cast members and even works for the Ian Somerhalder Foundation.
 You can ask her anything!

 Our tour kicked off in a park in Covington that was used for several scenes throughout the 8 seasons, including many scenes that took place at Whitemore College, the cemetery, and best of all, the famous Delena rain kiss!!!
 Next up were visits to Elena and Caroline’s homes!